 “Companion Pass Qualifying Points are earned from revenue flights booked through Southwest Airlines, points earned on Southwest Airlines Rapid Rewards Credit Cards, and base points earned from Rapid Rewards Partners.”

 A couple of caveats to keep in mind when pursuing this path to the Companion Pass.
 First up, all the points need to post in 2019 in order to qualify, so you can't complete the minimum spend on the cards before the end of the year.
 And second, you can no longer get two personal Southwest cards, so this will only work if you apply for one of the personal cards and the business card.

 “The product is not available to either (i) current Cardmembers of any Southwest Rapid Rewards® Credit Card, or (ii) previous Cardmembers of any Southwest Rapid Rewards Credit Card who received a new Cardmember bonus within the last 24 months.
 This does not apply to Cardmembers of the Southwest Rapid Rewards Business Card and Employee Credit Card products.”

-What this means is signing up for any combination of personal and business Southwest credit cards, and meeting the minimum spend will get you within striking distance of one of the most coveted perks in rewards travel.
+This means signing up for any of the personal cards and the business card, and meeting the minimum spend will get you one of the most coveted perks in rewards travel.

-The most efficient way of reaching the Companion Pass is to finish the minimum spend on the Southwest Premier Business Card first, which will net you 63,000 points.
-Then complete the minimum spend on the personal card which will net you 41,000 points, meaning you need to spend just $6,000 on the card or rustle up 6,000 points from another qualifying activity to reach the Companion Pass.
+The Southwest Premier Business Card will net you 63,000 points.
+Then, complete the minimum spend on the personal card which will net you 62,000 points—getting you to a total of 125,000 points and qualifying for the Companion Pass.

 So if you can only get one personal Southwest card, which offers the best value?
 The Southwest Priority Card comes out on top when you weigh up the value provided by each card.
 Feature benefits include: